denniskern/swerve/README.md

 * SWERVE_HTTPS - Address for the HTTPS listener
 * SWERVE_BOOTSTRAP - DB table preparation
 * SWERVE_LOG_LEVEL - Log level info, debug, warning, error, fatal and panic
+* SWERVE_STAGING - Use letsencrypt staging api with much higher quota.
+Use this when you run tests
+* SWERVE_API_CLIENT_STATIC - Path to the API client static files

 ### Application parameter